ARMmbed/yotta/readme.md

 # set the target device:
 yotta target stk3700

-# install dependencies
+# install dependencies then build:
-yotta install

-# build
 yotta build

 # go back up and work on things